Translation of Shukra Niti by U. Mahesh Prabhu (Excerpts)

 The fish though it dives into unfathomed depths and moves in distant waters, tastes the fishhook for its death.

-Nala, Yudhishthira and other kings were ruined through honest gambling, but gambling with dishonesty is productive of much wealth to those skillful in it.
+Nala, Yudhishthira, and other kings are ruined through honest gambling, but gambling with dishonesty is productive of much wealth to those skillful in it.

 Even the very name of the opposite sex is captivating and agitating to the mind.
-What to speak of the sight of those whose brows are beautifully decorated?
+What to speak of the sight of those with beautifully decorated brows?

-Who cannot allure us?
-Who is skilled in the art of conversation, who talks soft and sweet and whose eyes are red?
+He who is skilled in the art of conversation, who talks soft and sweet and whose eyes are red can always allue others.

 A determined seducer can subdue with passion the heart of even an ascetic who has conquered the senses.
 What to say of ordinary men whose senses are uncontrolled?